-Lauren Simpson Flaunts Rock-Hard Figure In New Gym Vs Home Workout
+Lauren Simpson Flaunts Rock-Hard Figure In New Gym Vs. Home Workout Post

 GYM VS HOME ????????♀️????
 UPPER BODY EDITION!
 Hit LIKE + SAVE! – Here are some exercise modifications for you to use if you don’t have access to certain machines or equipment at this time but still want to hit that upper body. – P.S. ‼️My new 8 week EMPOWER Challenge has the option to train from HOME or GYM.
 YOU CAN MAKE THE SWITCH BETWEEN THEM ANYTIME ON THE BRAND NEW APP!‼️ – 8 days until we begin.
 Final days to join!
 Link in my bio ???? @laurensimpson – – 1️⃣DB Y RAISE >>> BAND Y RAISE – 2️⃣ DB PRESS >>> LONG BAND PRESS 3️⃣ SEATED ROW >>> BAND ROW – 4️⃣ CABLE REAR DELT PULL >>> BAND REAR DELT PULL – 5️⃣LAT PULLDOWN MACHINE>>> LONG BAND PULLDOWN – – ????One if the best features on my NEW LSF APP is the ability for you to make your own exercise swaps!
 That means if you don’t have access to specific equipment at your gym/home or you have to work around your injuries then you can simply swap for another exercise that is of the same difficult level & hits the same muscle group! – ????On the 8 week challenge you also get access to both HOME + GYM programs so you can train wherever you want – when you want. – GYM & HOME – I got you girls. ???????? – Link in my bio to secure a spot on my 8 week challenge.???????? – Sign up now to reserve your spot! @laurensimpson

 The model demonstrated five different exercises and showed her 1.9 million followers how to carry each one out at home and at the gym.
-The differences included using a machine or gym-specific equipment at the gym while at home, using resistance bands.
-The five exercises were DB Y raises vs band Y raises, DB presses vs long band presses, the seated row vs band row, cable rear delt pull vs band rear delt pull, and lat pulldown machine vs long band pulldown.
+The differences included using a machine or workout-specific equipment at the gym, while at home she used resistance bands.
+The five exercises were DB Y raises vs. band Y raises; DB press vs. long band press; the seated row vs. band row; cable rear delt pull vs. band rear delt pull; and lat pulldown machine vs. long band pulldown.

 Lauren’s latest post earned nearly 10,000 likes and more than 150 comments within the first day.
 Many of her fans expressed how much they loved her videos while leaving compliments on her figure.
 Others asked questions pertaining to the workouts or their own personal experiences.